ryancahildebrandt/particles/report_text.md

 + All of these particles come at the end of a sentence (or a word, in some cases), each adding a different nuance to the utterance
 + ね is used to seek agreement or confirmation at the end of a statement without explicitly asking a question
 + よ is used to add emphasis to a statement, and is a more forward/assertive ending than ね
-+ わ is used to make an essertion or express an opinion, often with a softer feel than other similar particles
++ わ is used to make an assertion or express an opinion, often with a softer feel than other similar particles
-+ さ can be used similarly to な, ね, and よ, functioning to add emphasis or express an opinion (with the possibilty for confirmation) in a more gruff manner
++ さ can be used similarly to な, ね, and よ, functioning to add emphasis or express an opinion (with the possibility for confirmation) in a more gruff manner
 + な is used very similarly to ね in that it asserts something and opens the statement to confirmation/agreement, albeit with a more rough feel to it
-+ ん takes an assertion or factual statement (when combined with desu) and puts it into a more explanatory or sometimes apologetic context
++ ん takes an assertion or factual statement (when combined with です) and puts it into a more explanatory or sometimes apologetic context

 ##### Insights
 + **Token**
     * ん stands apart from the rest of the group, functioning almost exclusively as a marking particle and subordinating conjunction
     * さ has a wider range of functions, including compound and nominal modifier, that the other particles don't share
-    * the rest of the particles in this group function largely as auxilliary, sentence ending particles
+    * the rest of the particles in this group function largely as auxiliary, sentence ending particles
 + **Syntactic Head**
     * These particles occur mostly with Roots, adverbial clauses, adjectival modifiers, and nominal modifiers
     * さ occurs with pronouns and particles where other particles do not